ASTM D638: The Definitive Guide to Plastic Tensile Testing

 - Poisson’s Ratio - a measurement of the relationship between how far a material is stretched and how thin it gets during the stretching process.

 Is ASTM D638 the Right Standard for You?

 There are many different test methods for various types of plastics.
 ASTM D638 only applies to rigid plastic samples between 1.00 mm and 14 mm in thickness.
-If your sample is a sheet or film less than 1.00 mm thick, please refer to ASTM D882.
-If you are testing an elastomer, please refer to ASTM D412.
-These methods and more can be found in Bluehill® Universal’s Applications Modules, which are pre-configured method templates for the most popular ASTM and ISO standards.
+If your sample is a sheet or film less than 1.00 mm thick, it should be tested to ASTM D882.
+While it provides similar results to ISO 527-2, ASTM D638 is not considered technically equivalent due to differences in specimen size and test requirements.
+While some large multinational manufacturers test to both ASTM D638 and ISO 527-2, most of our customers demonstrate a preference for one standard or the other based on their geographic location.
+North American manufacturers usually test to ASTM D638 while those in Europe and Asia primarily test to ISO 527-2.
+Customers in China equally test to ASTM D638 and ISO 527-2.
+All of these test methods can be found in Bluehill® Universal’s Applications Modules, which are pre-configured method templates for the most popular ASTM and ISO standards.

 All specimens must be measured before testing in accordance with ASTM D5947.
 Most typical micrometers should be suitable for performing these measurements.
 For the test system to display Stress measurements rather than just Force measurements, operators will be asked to input the cross-sectional area (or thickness and width) of the specimen, because Stress = Force / Cross-Sectional Area (this is shown in units of Psi, Pa, kPa, GPa, etc).